-Rob Holmes, founder of the award-winning content marketing agency GLP Films (GLP), is a master at telling stories of destinations and tourism businesses through captivating videos – and on a mission to promote sustainable travel.
+Rob Holmes, the founder of the award-winning content marketing agency GLP Films (GLP), is a master at telling stories of destinations and tourism businesses through captivating videos – and on a mission to promote sustainable travel.

-In this interview he shares how he highlights the stories from destinations around the world with a focus on making a positive impact on the livelihoods of the locals, their culture, heritage, environment, and wildlife.
+In this interview, he shares how he highlights the stories from destinations around the world with a focus on making a positive impact on the livelihoods of the locals, their culture, heritage, environment, and wildlife.
 Rob also shares how his #TourismStrong video campaign highlights stories of optimism and community resilience during the COVID-19 pandemic.

 Rob, what inspired you to use the art of storytelling to promote sustainable tourism?